History and Background

 Meanwhile, some things have changed.
 WC-ALL has grown to over 400 members who in the 2011-2012 spring semester registered for more than 1,000 classes.
 The growth of the College has provided more classroom space so more courses can be offered.
-The Mentor Program has progressed from offering tutoring and career guidance for domestic students to a support and cultural program for the growing number of international students attending Washington College.
-And in addition to day trips to cultural and historical attractions in the area, WC-ALL now offers overnight trips to places such as Gettysburg and Williamsburg and, in 2013, will be offering its first international trip to the U.K.
+In addition to day trips to cultural and historical attractions in the area, WC-ALL has offered overnight trips to places such as Gettysburg and Williamsburg and, in 2013, offered its first international trip to the U.K.

 More details on our history can be found in our 20th Anniversary booklet, released in 2013.